 Authorized Shares.
-Subject to adjustment for certain dilutive or related events, the aggregate maximum number of shares of our stock that may be issued pursuant to stock awards under the 2020 Incentive Plan initially will not exceed shares of stock consisting of shares of the Company's Common Stock and 12,137 shares of Preferred Stock, plus (i) any shares of common stock that remain available for grant under the 2014 Incentive Plan as of the Effective Date, and (ii) any shares of common stock subject to outstanding awards under the 2014 Incentive Plan as of the Effective Date that on or after the Effective Date are forfeited, terminated, expire or otherwise lapse without being exercised (to the extent applicable), or are settled in cash.
+Subject to adjustment for certain dilutive or related events, the aggregate maximum number of shares of our stock that may be issued pursuant to stock awards under the 2020 Incentive Plan initially will not exceed shares of stock consisting of shares of the Company's Common Stock and 12,137 shares of Preferred Stock, plus (i) any shares of common stock that remain available for grant under the 2014 Incentive Plan as of the Effective Date, and (ii) any shares of common stock subject to outstanding awards under the 2014 Incentive Plan as of the Effective Date are forfeited, terminated, expire or otherwise lapse without being exercised (to the extent applicable), or are settled in cash.

 If a stock award or any portion of a stock award expires, is cancelled or forfeited or otherwise terminates without all of the shares covered by the stock award having been issued, then the shares of stock subject to the stock award (or portion thereof) that expires, is cancelled or forfeited or otherwise terminates shall revert and again be available for issuance under the 2020 Incentive Plan.
-In addition, the aggregate number of shares of stock available for issuance under the 2020 Incentive Plan at any time will not be reduced by (i) shares of stock subject to stock awards that have been terminated, expired unexercised, forfeited or settled in cash, (ii) shares of stock subject to stock awards that have been retained or withheld by the Company in payment or satisfaction of the exercise price, purchase price or tax withholding obligation of a stock award, or (iii) shares of stock subject to stock awards that otherwise do not result in the issuance of shares in connection with payment or settlement thereof.
-In addition, shares of stock that have been delivered (either actually or by attestation) to the Company in payment or satisfaction of the exercise price, purchase price or tax withholding obligation of a stock award will be available for issuance under the 2020 Incentive Plan.
+In addition, the aggregate number of shares of stock available for issuance under the 2020 Incentive Plan.
+In addition, the aggregate number of shares of stock available for issuance under the 2020 Incentive Plan.
+In addition, the aggregate number of shares of stock available for issuance under the 2020 Incentive Plan.
+In addition, the aggregate number of shares of stock available for issuance under the 2020 Incentive Plan.
+In addition, the aggregate number of shares of stock available for issuance under the 2020 Incentive Plan at any time will not be reduced by (i) shares of stock subject to stock awards that have been terminated, expired unexercised, forfeited or settled in cash, (ii) shares of stock subject to stock awards that have been retained or withheld by the Company in payment or satisfaction of the exercise price, purchase price or tax withholding obligation of a stock award, or (iii) shares of stock that have been delivered (either actually or by attestation) to the Company in payment or satisfaction of the exercise price or tax withholding obligation of a stock award will be available for issuance under the 2020 Incentive Plan.